alexdevero/alex-devero-blog/__drafts__/draft--method-chaining.md

 Table of Contents:
 -->

-## A quick introduction to method chaining
+## A quick introduction to method chaining in JavaScript

 Have you ever worked with some library such as jQuery?
 Then, you've probably seen something like this.
 There are two or more methods used in cascade, one after another, and on the same line.
 Nowadays, it is also very common to see this practice in plain JavaScript.
 You could see this with arrays, strings and promises.